• Skip to primary navigation

 Ingredients

 • Egg - Egg binds the meat so the meat doesn't fall apart.
-Eggs are not a source for moisture and you only need one egg for 1-2 pounds of ground meat.
+They are a source for moisture and you only need one egg for 1-2 pounds of ground meat.

 • Panko - Panko gives the meatballs texture and weight.
 Panko breadcrumbs are airy and light but can be substituted with regular or Italian breadcrumbs.